 git reset --mixed origin/ # Move HEAD to origin/ and overwrite staged files with copy of origin/

 Hard Reset to Update Working Directory as Well

 Hard reset will move HEAD position, overwrite staged file changes (Index area), and overwrite unstaged file changes (Working Directory area) as well.
 Hard reset will not save unsaved changes and you will lose any unsaved work.

-git reset --hard origin/master # Move HEAD to origin/master, overwrite staged and unstaged files with copy of origin/master
+git reset --hard origin/ # Move HEAD to origin/, overwrite staged and unstaged files with copy of origin/

 Git Clean Command